Asymptotic implementation of multipartite quantum channels and other quantum instruments using local operations and classical communication: Introduction

-The relationship between LOCC and its closure, $\locc$, has long been a point of interest to researchers.
-An early result along these lines was the demonstration, in the context of random distillation of two-party entanglement starting from the three qubit $W$ state, that a convergent sequence of transformations is not achievable by LOCC in the limit \cite{ChitCuiLoPRL}.
-Later, utilizing a two-party generalization of those arguments, it was shown that LOCC is also not closed for two-qubit systems \cite{WinterLeung}.
+Later, utilizing a two-party generalization of those arguments, it was shown that LOCC is also not closed for two-qubit systems \cite{WinterLeung}, when the parties are attempting to implement a general quantum instrument.
 In each of these cases, the parties must rely upon classical information obtained in these protocols, leaving open the question of whether or not LOCC is closed when considering quantum channels, for which no classical information is retained.
 It has also been an open question whether LOCC is closed as applied to quantum measurements, where the maximum amount of classical information is needed to uniquely identify each and every measurement outcome.
 Here, in the context of the two-qubit example just mentioned, we discover a measurement which is not in LOCC but is within its closure.
-As far as we are aware, this is the first example of a measurement exhibiting such a property.
+As far as we are aware, this is the first demonstration of a measurement exhibiting such a property.

 The remainder of the paper is organized as follows.
 In the next section, we provide an overview of the tools we will use in the subsequent sections, including a discussion of quantum channels and instruments and their mathematical representation, finite-round LOCC and its extension to infinite rounds, and the geometric objects, $Z_\MC$ and $Z_\EC$, mentioned above.
 In Section~\ref{sec3}, we present our main result, Theorem~\ref{thm1}.
 Section~\ref{sec4} provides a proof of Theorem~\ref{thm1}, which utilizes a result linking convergence of a sequence of quantum channels to convergence of a sequence of the geometric objects, $Z_\EC$.
 The latter result is proved in Appendix~\ref{secA}.
 In Section~\ref{sec5} the reader will find an extensive analysis, in the context of Theorem~\ref{thm1}, of the two-qubit example channel from Ref.~\cite{WinterLeung}.
 Section~\ref{sec9} provides a generalization of Theorem~\ref{thm1} to the case of arbitrary quantum instruments, encompassing and interpolating between Theorem~\ref{thm2} and Theorem~\ref{thm1}.
 There, the reader will also find a brief discussion in this context of the two-qubit example of Section~\ref{sec4}.
 The important question of whether or not LOCC is a closed set, a question that may depend on the type of circumstances to which it is being applied, is addressed in Section~\ref{sec6} where it is shown that LOCC is not closed when applied to quantum measurements.
 Section~\ref{sec7} presents a generalization of the example of Section~\ref{sec4} to any number of qubits, and then finally, we offer our conclusions in Section~\ref{sec8}.